conectado/conectado-blog/posts/2025-06-20/sharing-io-resources/README.md

 <!-- Diagram here on how tasks share execution-->

-Since calling `await` suspends the execution of a task, so you need to spawn a new one to allow other work to continue, the new task can outlive the spawnee so it requires the spawned future to be `'static`.
+Since calling `await` suspends the execution of a task you need to spawn a new one to allow other work to continue, the new task can outlive the spawnee so it requires the spawned future to be `'static`.

 This means, as I mentioned before, that you can't hold an `&mut` reference to the state in your new task.
 Even if you use a `LocalSet` the `'static` requirement is still there.
 This means to share mutable state you need to either use `Mutex` or a `channel`.